ibracken/Personal-Projects/README.md

 Check out the full project [here](https://github.com/ibracken/NBA_Machine_Learning).

+## Secure Double Ratchet Messaging Service
+This project implements a secure messaging platform using the Double Ratchet encryption algorithm, providing strong end-to-end encryption with perfect forward secrecy and post-compromise security.
+The system features certificate-based authentication, secure message exchange between multiple users, and a server-based abuse reporting mechanism that preserves user privacy.
+Built with Python using the cryptography library, it demonstrates advanced cryptographic concepts including ECDH key exchange, AES-GCM encryption, and El-Gamal encryption for secure reporting.
+The implementation ensures messages remain secure even if past keys are compromised.
+Link to repository is [here] (https://github.com/csaez22/double-ratchet).

 ## CSXL Site To-Do List:

 In this project, another student and I built a To-Do List for the CSXL, the community hub of the UNC Computer Science Department, which sees thousands of users per month.